muthiman/Continuum/README.md

-# Distributed Time Consensus System
+# Distributed Consensus of Synchronised Time

 A decentralized system for achieving consensus on time using GPS satellites and zero-knowledge proofs, without relying on a central authority.